How to prepare for your graduation day?

 Even though the graduation gown will cover a part of your outfit, you deserve to get that special outfit!
 You want to look the best on this eventful day.
 Like your wedding day or matric dance, this is your opportunity to feel special.
 Some graduates choose to coordinate their outfits or accessories to the hood’s colour, which looks fabulous in photos.
 Wear neat corporate attire such as a skirt, dress or collared shirt with suit pants to look professional and distinguished.
 Remember, high heels look classy and fashionable with formal attire but can get very uncomfortable after many hours on your feet.
 A great tip is to take low-heeled shoes and swap them for your high heels when you walk on stage.

-#5 Be early on the day of graduation
+#5 Be early on your graduation day

 A graduation is a full-day event, meaning the entire day should be set aside for spending time at the venue.
 The collection of attire, taking photos, and using high-tech facilities such as a 360-degree photo booth are all once-in-a-lifetime experiences that should not be rushed.

-#6 Include your family
+#6 Include your family in your graduation day

 Though this is your big day, don’t forget the social, emotional and financial investment your family has made to get you to this day.
 Take as many photos as possible with them on the day, share a cake and coffee with them, wave at them or show them a gesture of appreciation as you walk across the stage.
 Enjoy it when your family and friends clap hands, cheer, call out your name or ululate to express how proud they are of you.
 Your friends and family can also help you throughout the day to hold your valuable items while you are taking individual photos or while you are on stage.
 Don’t forget to share pictures and live feed videos on your social media during the day, by doing this your friends and family that could not attend the graduation ceremony will feel part of your special day.

-#7 Prepare for incessant clapping
+#7 Prepare for incessant clapping at your graduation day

 It is no secret that graduations are not the most exciting event for those not graduating because it goes on for hours.
 Unfortunately, you cannot do much to avoid this, so you might as well get into the spirit of graduation and prepare yourself for hours of continuous clapping.
 HOT TIP!
 A great game to help pass the time is to cross off the graduates in the Official Graduation Booklet as their names are called on the stage.

 Graduates often think there will be time to take more photographs after the ceremony.
 The official photographers usually leave as soon as the ceremony starts.
 Your hair and make-up are fresh earlier in the day, and photos appear more beautiful while you still feel energetic and ready to put on that million-dollar smile.
+We encourage students take fun photos with their peers, academics and principal before the ceremony.

-#9 Relax and enjoy the day
+#9 Relax and enjoy your graduation day

 Graduation day is your day!
 A day to be celebrated, to surround yourself with your friends, family and fellow graduates.
 You might even get the opportunity to meet and talk to some of your favourite lecturers.
 Check the ceremony schedule to avoid rushing around and keep informed of the essential time schedules.
 Send your friends and family a copy of the ceremony schedule to ensure they reach the venue on time, have sufficient time for photos, and get a good seat in the auditorium.
 Planning and organising will help you and your guests enjoy one of the most important days in your life.

-#10 Pay attention to special instructions
+#10 Pay attention to special instructions on your graduation day

 You must pay attention to the special instructions and announcements during the day.
 Familiarise yourself with crucial matters early in the day.
 At registration, you will be handed a goodie bag with your hood, your name card (that must be given to the preceding officer on the stage) and the programme of the day.